bmihaljevic/bmihaljevic.github.io/_pages/about.md

   - /about.html
 ---

 Post-doctoral researcher interested in learning Bayesian networks from data as well as applied machine learning, especially in neuroscience.
 Published eight papers in top journals as first author, with over [80 citations](https://scholar.google.es/citations?user=o1ZNZlMAAAAJ&hl=es).
-Have given invited talks at conferences and workshops and have done peer reviewer for a number of journals (Machine Learning, PLos ONE, Neuroinformatifcs...).
+Have given invited talks at conferences and workshops and have done peer reviewer for a number of journals (Machine Learning, PLOS ONE, Neuroinformatics, ...).

 Author of the bnclassify R package for learning Bayesian network classifiers.
 Strong programming skills in R and Java; to a somewhat lesser extent in C++, python and bash.
 Strong software engineering skills.